laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 2/Set 1.md

 MALE STUDENT: OK.
 So, for example, I studied **meteorological** records; I looked at climate charts; I used different methods for analyzing the data, like certain statistical tests; and then I discussed the results.
 Is that what you mean?

 FEMALE PROFESSOR: Yes, that's right.
 You should include all of that.
-The **statistical** tests are especially important.And also be sure you include a good reference section where all your published and unpublished data came from, 'cause you have a lot of unpublished climate data.
+The **statistical** tests are especially important.
+And also be sure you include a good reference section where all your published and unpublished data came from, 'cause you have a lot of unpublished climate data.

 MALE STUDENT: Hmm... something just came into my mind and **went out the other side.**

 FEMALE PROFESSOR: Oh, that happens to me a lot, so I've come up with a pretty good memory management tool.
 I carry a little **pad** with me all the time and jot down questions or ideas that I don't want to forget.
 For example, I went to the doctor with my daughter and her baby son last week and we knew we wouldn't remember everything we wanted to ask the doctor, so we actually made a list of five things we wanted answers to.

-MALE STUDENT: A ((notepad)) is a good idea.
-Since I'm so busy now at the end of the semester, I'm getting pretty forgetful these days.how can i just remembered what I was trying to say before.
+MALE STUDENT: A **notepad** is a good idea.
+Since I'm so busy now at the end of the semester, I'm getting pretty forgetful these days. how can i just remembered what I was trying to say before.

 FEMALE PROFESSOR: Good.
 I was hoping you'd come up with it.